FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 ### Creating new fields in the User model

 Migrations are the code-based version control for your database.
-Instead of having to share SQL queries with your coworkers so they can create a table or add a column everytime there is a change in the database, you can write code to programatically do this when running a command.
+Instead of having to share SQL queries with your coworkers so they can create a table or add a column everytime there is a change in the database, you can write code to programmatically do this when running a command.

 In Laravel, to create a new migration you just need to run the `artisan make:migration` and inform a meaningful name for it.
 In the next line, we'll create a migration called `add_fusionauth_fields_user_table`: